sethvm/sethvm.com/README.md

 # sethvm.react
-Migration of portfolio website to React.JS framework
+Migration of portfolio website to React framework

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).